It’s a given among people who run both live casinos and online casinos: People love to play slot machines in

-In video slots with pick’em bonuses, you touch the screen to pick gift boxes, restaurant dishes, alien creatures or other game icons to reveal your bonuses.
+In video slots with pick’em bonuses, you touch the screen to pick gift boxes, Michigan slot machine laws dishes, alien creatures or other game icons to reveal your bonuses.

 Video slots that feature pick’em bonuses usually have high hit frequencies with many small wins that give you extended play, but a lesser chance at a big jackpot.

 Video slots that feature free spins as their main bonus events usually fall between the three-reel games and the pick’em games in both volatility and the chance at a big win.

 During free spins you make no additional bets and can win anything up to the top jackpot.

 However, it’s also possible to win nothing on the free spins.

 That possibility of a zero-bonus balances the possibility of bigger wins than you see in pick’em bonuses.